 When it comes to privacy and a secure browsing, we recommend a highly reliable VPN tool.
 While proxy masks your IP, a good VPN also encrypts your traffic and keeps safe all your data as you are surfing the Web.
-Choose now your Cyberghost plan with enhanced security online.
+Get now CyberGhost (currently 50% off on all plans) with enhanced security online.

 Next set of options allows you to change your search engine settings.
 By changing these options you can choose a different search engine or turn on search and site suggestions.
 You can also manage cookies and block all cookies or only third-party cookies, but by default, all cookies are allowed to be downloaded.

 Lastly, you can turn on the prediction option to speed up browsing and reading.
 If you’re concerned about malicious websites and downloads, you can also turn on SmartScreen Filter option to protect you from malicious content.

 As you can see, Microsoft Edge comes with relatively basic options available.
 This is one of its major flaws, and many users reported that Internet Explorer offers more advanced options to choose from.
 Internet Explorer and many other web browsers can be configured by changing Internet Options settings.
 Although Internet Explorer uses all of these settings, other browsers, including Edge, don’t completely rely on Internet Options for configuration.
 Before changing Internet Options configuration, keep in mind that some changes might not be applied to Microsoft Edge or any other third-party browser.
 To open Internet Options, do the following:

 - Press Windows Key + S and enter internet options.